A Working Mom Evening Routine That Makes Tomorrow Easier

 Step 2: Connect before you fix

-Before I start tackling the mess, I try to give the kids ten real minutes.
-Not while folding laundry.
-Just them.
+I’ve read that before some moms start tackling the mess, they try to give the kids ten real minutes.
 A snuggle on the couch, a silly question about their day, a quick game.
 Ten focused minutes does more than an hour of half-there time, and it fills their tank so the evening goes smoother.

 Step 3: Set up dinner the easy way

 Decision fatigue is real by 6 p.m.
 Take the choice off the table ahead of time.
-This is exactly why I keep crockpot freezer meals in the freezer.
-On the hard nights, dinner is already decided and I get to just show up.
+This is exactly why I love crockpot freezer meals in the freezer.
+On the hard nights, dinner is already decided.
 If the kids can help stir or set the table, even better.
-Many hands, lighter night.

 Step 4: A 10-minute reset